Brantingham Lake

 Brantingham Lake is a 327 acre in-land, non-section 10 Private lake, within the Adirondack Park, located east of Brantingham, New York in Lewis County, New York.
 Home to both seasonal and year-round residents.
-Surrounding area offer boating, fishing, hunting, hiking, biking, as well as trails for all-terrain vehicle, horse, and snowmobile.
-A residential dead-end road on North Shore Road is used as a "boat launch".
-This is the only access to the lake for non-residents.
+Surrounding area offer fishing, hunting, hiking, biking, as well as trails for all-terrain vehicle, horse, and snowmobile.
 There is no public beach.
 There is no official municipal, state or federal controlled public boat launch to access the lake.
 There is no parking available that allows a vehicle with a trailer to park.
 There are no bathroom facilities or public docks or New York State fishing rights.
 NYSDEC does not stock the lake due to no official designated boat launch.
 It is privately stocked by donation from property owners.
 During the winter months, the area receives an average 150 inches of snow, making Brantingham a popular destination for winter enthusiasts.

 History

 Oneida Indians, who called the lake "Fish Lake", ceded most of the land in and around Brantingham to the newly forming government as the state of New York by formal treaty on February 22, 1788.

 In 1793, Alexander Macomb made an application to purchase more than 3500000 acre of land at six cents an acre, including all of Lewis County.
 On April 4, 1794, the land was sold to Thomas Hopper Brantingham of Philadelphia for $23,073, (forty-six cents an acre), however soon after, he executed three mortgages on the land, neglecting to make good on his debts, eventually it was sold again.

 John Greig became the next to acquire the land on which Brantingham sits.
 Eventually, due to the past negative perception of Thomas Hooper Brantingham, the town that had been named after him was changed to Greig, honoring the new owner of the land.
 Even with this change, however, the lake and the surrounding hamlet have kept the name Brantingham.

 An original and heavily shaded property along the lake is referred to as a "camp", a tradition that has persisted throughout the Adirondacks since the earliest homesteads because of the rustic characteristics of the settlements and the lifestyle.
 Inclusion of Brantingham Lake inside the boundary of the federal Adirondack Park system and its conservation has resulted in the preservation of those traditions and limitations of development.
 Cherished camps have become family heirlooms, passed from one generation to another.
 Many were not converted for winter occupation until recently, some remain unchanged from the summer retreats of the early 1900s.